iesl/bibmogrify/README.md

 Example
 -------

-Imagine that we have a large number of compressed files containing citation data in Medline format, and we'd like to convert these all to BibTex.
+Imagine that we have a large number of compressed files containing citation data in Medline format, and we'd like to convert these all to BibTeX.
 Here's how:

 ```sh
 bibmogrify --xform toUrl,byLinePar,toUrl,extract,medline,bibtex /home/soergel/bibmogrify/example/allfiles | gzip > allfiles.bibtex.gz